 The statement decoration with this beautiful arch at the doorway to the terrace.
 Here guests were served canapés and fizz before making their way into The Tapestry Room for the wedding breakfast.
 Low level centrepieces of abundant bud vases accompanied by candlelight were used here to create an understated, chic style.
 We also transferred the urn arrangements from the church and placed these at the entrance to the room – they became a popular backdrop for guest photos too!

-We endeavour to provide our couples with a passionate, committed and talented team of wedding florists, so that you have the beautifully luxurious day you’ve always wanted.
-We travel across the UK and our diary is now open for 2023, so please do enquire for more information if you are planning a sophisticated London wedding.
+At Flourish and Grace we endeavour to provide our couples with a passionate, committed and talented team of wedding florists, so that you have the beautifully luxurious day you’ve always wanted.
+We travel across the UK so please do enquire for more information if you are planning a sophisticated London wedding.

-Are you just starting your wedding planning journey and wondering whether to celebrate over a number days?
-Head over to my blog post featuring my top tips on why you should consider a wedding weekend.
+Are you just starting your wedding planning journey and wondering whether to celebrate over a number of days?
+Head over to my blog post featuring my top tips on ‘why you should consider a wedding weekend.’

 Photography – Rebecca Searle Photography